Zyxmn/sandbox/recipe-search/README.md

 Go to the core namespace and see the comment section for examples.
 Typical you call the `search-recipe` function with your given phrase.

+Also make sure the symbol `recipe-list` in the core namespace is evaluated before calling the `search-recipe` function.

 ```
 (search-recipe "tomato")
 ```